ljjkerwin/assets-filter-webpack-plugin/README.md

-Just an simple plugin to interact with the assets which webpack is going to emit.
+Just a simple plugin to interact with the assets which webpack is going to emit.